Rhea Ripley: Feud with Liv Morgan and Judgment Day's betrayal (2024–2025)

-Women's World Champion and various feuds (2025–present)
+Championship reigns (2025–present)

 At the Raw premiere on Netflix on 6 January 2025, Ripley defeated Morgan to win the Women's World Championship for the second time despite interference from Dominik and Rodriguez, ending their feud.
 At Saturday Night's Main Event on 25 January, Ripley defeated Jax to retain the title.
 On 3 March episode of Raw, Ripley lost the title to Sky after being distracted by the Elimination Chamber match winner Belair, ending her second reign at 56 days.
-On 31 March episode of Raw, Ripley unsuccessfully challenged Sky for the title in a rematch with Belair as the special guest referee, but the match ended in a double disqualification.
-On Night 2 of WrestleMania 41, Ripley failed to regain the title from Sky in a critically acclaimed triple threat match also involving Belair, whom Sky pinned.
+On Night 2 of WrestleMania 41, Ripley failed to regain the title from Sky in a triple threat match also involving Belair, whom Sky pinned.
 Dave Meltzer of the Wrestling Observer Newsletter rated the match five stars, making it the first women’s match in WWE history to receive such a rating.

-On 19 May episode of Raw, Ripley defeated Kairi Sane and Zoey Stark in a triple threat match to qualify for the women’s Money in the Bank ladder match at the namesake event, which was won by Naomi.
-At Evolution on 13 July, Ripley failed to win the title from Sky after Naomi successfully cashed in her Money in the Bank briefcase late in the match.
-On Night 2 of SummerSlam on 3 August, Ripley challenged Naomi for the title in a triple threat match also involving Sky in a losing effort.
+Ripley tried to win the title at Evolution and SummerSlam, but was defeated both times.

+Over the next few months, Ripley and Sky formed a tag team dubbed "Rhiyo", winning the WWE Women's Tag Team Championship on the 5 January 2026 episode of Raw, when they defeated The Kabuki Warriors (Sane and Asuka).
+They retained the titles for 53 days until they lost it to The Irresistible Forces (Nia Jax and Lash Legend) on the 27 February episode of SmackDown.

+After winning the Elimination Chamber match, Ripley defeated Jade Cargill at WrestleMania 42 to win the WWE Women's Championship for the second time.
+Following her title win, Ripley was subsequently moved to the SmackDown brand.
+At Clash in Italy on May 31, Ripley successfully retained the title against Cargill.
+After sustaining a torn meniscus at Clash in Italy and unable to return in time for SummerSlam in August, WWE crowned Chelsea Green as interim champion until Ripley's return.
+WWE later retroactively recognised Green's title win as the lineal reign beginning on 2 August at SummerSlam, ending Ripley's second reign at 105 days.